OutSystems/docs-bestpractices/src/architecture/from-arch-to-dev/arch-to-dev.md

 ---
-summary: Learn how to start developing from an architecture blueprint
+summary: Learn how to start developing from an architecture blueprint.
 tags: OutSystems-development-from-blueprint; architecture-blueprint; OutSystems-Architecture;
 ---